 If you have had a 30-year mortgage for some time, you may want to consider moving to a 15-year term.
 For example, say you have 20 years remaining on your existing 30-year mortgage.
 Your total payment will go up because of moving to the shorter payment schedule, but the lower interest rate will offset much of this increase, and you will save significant interest costs over the term of the loan.

-If we can help analyze your situation, please give your advisor a call.
+If we can help analyze your situation if you should consider a home refinance, please give your advisor a call.